John Pilger: Cambodia

-In 1979, Pilger and two colleagues with whom he collaborated for many years, documentary film-maker David Munro and photographer Eric Piper, entered Cambodia in the wake of the overthrow of the Pol Pot regime.
+In 1979, Pilger and two colleagues with whom he collaborated for many years, documentary filmmaker David Munro and photographer Eric Piper, entered Cambodia in the wake of the overthrow of the Pol Pot regime.
 They made photographs and reports that were world exclusives.
 The first was published as a special issue of the Daily Mirror, which sold out.
-They also produced an ITV documentary, Year Zero: the Silent Death of Cambodia, which brought to people's living rooms the suffering of the Khmer people.
-During the filming of Cambodia Year One, the team were warned that Pilger was on a Khmer Rouge 'death list.'
-In one incident, they narrowly escaped an ambush.
+They also produced an ITV documentary, Year Zero: the Silent Death of Cambodia.
+Whilst filming 'Cambodia: Year One" Pilger was placed on a 'death list' by the Khmer Rouge.

 Following the showing of Year Zero, some $45 million was raised, unsolicited, in mostly small donations, including almost £4 million raised by schoolchildren in the UK.
 This funded the first substantial relief to Cambodia, including the shipment of life-saving drugs such as penicillin, and clothing to replace the black uniforms people had been forced to wear.
 According to Brian Walker, director of Oxfam, "a solidarity and compassion surged across our nation" from the broadcast of Year Zero.

 William Shawcross wrote in his book The Quality of Mercy: Cambodia, Holocaust and Modern Conscience (1984) about Pilger's series of articles about Cambodia in the Daily Mirror during August 1979: